 Career and Technical Education

 State Leaders Forum

 Annual meeting for teams of legislators, policymakers, state board members, secondary and postsecondary education leaders, and workforce development agency representatives.
 Attendees explore policies and practices that help more young adults graduate prepare for postsecondary credentials and degrees and good jobs.

-SREB supported the development and implementation of Oklahoma’s educator effectiveness strategy by funding leadership development trainings and the convening of five regional advisory groups.
+From 2015-2018, SREB supported the development and implementation of Oklahoma’s educator effectiveness strategy by funding leadership development trainings and convening five regional advisory groups.